 Under The Pole (2018-2021)

 In 2017 we started to explore how we could extend our vision of a sustainable future to the furthest reaches of the globe, and in January 2018 we became a main sponsor of the ‘Under The Pole’ international expedition, working to preserve our oceans and our planet for generations to come.

 The planet’s oceans are a pivotal natural resource: serving as climate regulators, carbon wells and fishing resources which represent the main source of animal protein for approximately one billion people.
 Nonetheless, it’s estimated that we have only explored 5% of our oceans and that 90% of subsea species are yet to be discovered.

-The objective is to participate in a better understanding of the underwater world by studying the impact of global warming on the oceans, with exploration focusing on the so-called ‘Twilight Zone’ – sea beds situated between 50 and 150 metres below the surface level – and about which relatively little is known.
+The objective was to participate in a better understanding of the underwater world by studying the impact of global warming on the oceans, with exploration focusing on the so-called ‘Twilight Zone’ – sea beds situated between 50 and 150 metres below the surface level – and about which relatively little is known.

 Closer to home, we continually seek out ways to reduce our carbon footprint, making changes in the knowledge that even the smallest action can still play a part in influencing the outcome of climate change.

 We strive to make a meaningful impact in our community and pride ourselves in supporting causes where we can see first-hand the positive difference our work has achieved.